rwieruch/blog_robinwieruch_content/blog/react-function-component/index.md

 *Note: The onChange event handler is only one of the handlers for HTML form elements.
 For instance, a button would offer an onClick event handler to react on click events.*

-So far, we have used an arrow function to inline the event handler for out input field.
+So far, we have used an arrow function to inline the event handler for our input field.
 What about extracting it as standalone function inside the component?
 It would become a named function then:

 ```javascript{12,18}
 import React, { useState } from 'react';